ianshin0324-max/Project/README.md

 here are the following steps for the project:

- first you have to download the Dataset.
+ First you have to download the Dataset.
 <pre><code>#!/bin/bash
 curl -L -o ~/Downloads/world-flags-dataset-195.zip\
   https://www.kaggle.com/api/v1/datasets/download/shuvokumarbasak4004/world-flags-dataset-195</code></pre>